Free Consultation (757) 333-3333

 Marine Corps Base Camp Lejeune is a U.S. military training facility in Jacksonville, North Carolina.
 Between about 1953 and 1987, nearly 1 million Marines and their families, who lived and were stationed at Camp Lejeune, were exposed to contaminated water.

 The Camp Lejeune Justice Act is a bill that allows individuals who meet the criteria for an actionable claim to sue and recover damages for harm caused by exposure to the contaminated water.
 The purpose of the bill is to make it easier for affected individuals to seek justice through the legal process.
 The bill is expected to be signed into law soon.
-For more information on Camp Lejeune toxic water/cancer claims in Virginia, reach out to our attorneys.
+For more information on Camp Lejeune toxic water/cancer claims in Virginia, reach out to our skilled team of injury attorneys.

 Do I Have a Claim?